What is sexual harassment?

 If you are being sexually harassed at work, you may also be subject to workplace bullying.
 For more information about workplace bullying, see Chapter 11.7: Occupational health and safety.

-If the person who is sexually harassing you is a family member, or a partner (either a current or former partner), you can apply for a A court order made to protect a family member from violence, intimidation or harassment by restraining a person from harmful or annoying conduct towards that family member.
-See also intervention order..
+If the person who is sexually harassing you is a family member, or a partner (either a current or former partner), you can apply for a family violence intervention order.

-If the person who is sexually harassing you is not a family member or a partner, you can apply for a A court order made to protect a person from violence, intimidation or harassment by someone who is not a family member.
-See also intervention order; family violence intervention order..
+If the person who is sexually harassing you is not a family member or a partner, you can apply for a personal safety intervention order.

 For more information about family violence and personal safety, see Chapter 4.4: Family violence.